 The Bridge bungee briefly became world news when a freak accident occurred on New Year Eve 2011.
-During 22-year-old Australian Erin Langworthy’s jump the bungee cord snapped and she fell head-first into the Zambezi River.
+During 22-year-old Australian Erin Langworthy’s jump the bungee cord snapped just short of its maximum extension and she dropped head-first into the Zambezi River.
 Miraculously she survived with just minor injuries (Victoria Falls Bits and Blogs, Jan 2012).

-In mid 2012 the Jafuta Heritage Centre opened at the Elephant’s Walk complex, free to visitors and displaying a comprehensive collection of traditional cultural artefacts and information on the human history of the Falls region.
-The Centre is managed by the Jafuta Foundation, a non-profit organisation with the aim of preserving the traditional cultural and material history of the region.
+In mid 2012 the Jafuta Heritage Centre opened at the Elephant’s Walk complex, displaying a comprehensive collection of local cultural artefacts and information on the human history of the Falls region.
+The Centre is managed by the Jafuta Foundation, a non-profit organisation with the aim of preserving the traditional culture and material history of the region.

 Addressing delegates at the opening session, the UNWTO Secretary General, Taleb Rifai, underscored the event as “A timely opportunity for all of us to continue along an encouraging path to drive tourism towards its fullest potential in fostering sustainable economic growth, jobs and development, and what better backdrop to do so than here in Africa, a region where we believe tourism can be a true force for good” (UNWTO, 2013).

-In December 2013 Cresta Hotels launched the new Cresta Sprayview Hotel, after a $1.75 million redevelopment.
+In December 2013 Cresta Hotels launched the redeveloped Cresta Sprayview Hotel, after a $1.75 million investment of the old Sprayview Motel, closed for many years.
 The reception area, 65 bedrooms, one restaurant, two bars and two conference rooms were completely remodelled and refurbished.
-The Hotel, originally known as Peter’s Motel, was built in the late 1960s by the Gardini family (whose construction company built many of the hotels in the town), before being revamped and renamed as the Sprayview Hotel.